Found hanging under the eaves of a chalet

 The Lesser Woolly

-Horseshoe Bat is mainly a species of primary and mature secondary forests.
+Horseshoe Bat is mainly a species of lowland primary forest.

 The thick, dark brown to

-dark grey, woolly fur characterises the Lesser and other woolly horseshoe
+dark grey, woolly fur characterises this and other woolly horseshoe

 bats.
 The ears are large and forward pointing.
 The complicated noseleaf

-includes a distinctive pointed lancet located between the eyes.
-The
+includes a distinctive pointed lancet located between the eyes, and a

 The species appears